 With the help of students, volunteers and the business community, we can get THE REST OF THE STORY on the internet, within 24 to 48 hours, while it is still featured in the news, the local papers become our advertising partner.
 This is a strategy that we hope youth journalists and advocates in high school, college, or other community technology centers, will adopt, with youth creating maps of their own neighborhood, and drawing volunteers and donors to tutor/mentor programs in their own community.
 Contact the T/MC if you'd like to learn how you might use the T/MC map gallery and database for this purpose.

 Vision: because of the work we do youth living in poverty today will be starting jobs and entering careers out of poverty by age 25

-On TED.com rock music star Bono sets a goal of one million advocates and one billion page views, focusing on poverty in Africa.
-Our goal is to mobilize the same type of support, but to focus it on high poverty areas of inner city neighborhoods, using maps, and a Program Locator Database, to help volunteers, donors, parents and students connect with the programs which already operate in these areas, or to help build new programs in undeserved areas.
+Since 1993, the Tutor/Mentor Connection (led by The Tutor/Mentor Institute, LLC since 2011) has led a year-round strategy intended to mobilize attention and involvement of people in all parts of the Chicago region, and to focus it on high poverty areas of inner city neighborhoods, using maps, and a Program Locator Database, to help volunteers, donors, business, faith groups, parents and students connect with youth serving programs which already operate in different parts of the city and suburbs, or to help build new programs in undeserved areas.

 To achieve this goal, many people need to spread this message to people in their network, who become volunteers or donors.
 And many of these people need to spread the work in their own networks.
-The end result might be Bono or some other leader becoming a champion for tutor/mentor programs and the T/MC strategy .
+The end result might be the growth of leaders from every part of "the village" who become champions for tutor/mentor programs and the T/MC strategy .
 This chart illustrates the goal.

 Our goal is to increase the number of stories that draw attention and resources to tutor/mentor programs in every poverty neighborhood using same strategies as advertisers for fast food, banks, lenders, TV shows.